kilian-group/phantom-wiki/data/README.md

 ## Uses

 PhantomWiki is intended to evaluate retrieval augmented generation (RAG) systems and agentic workflows.
+In particular, it is particularly useful for disentangling the reasoning and retrieval capabilities of large language models, as demonstrated in our paper.

 ### Direct Use

-Owing to its fully synthetic and controllable nature, PhantomWiki is particularly useful for disentangling the reasoning and retrieval capabilities of large language models.
+PhantomWiki should be used to quantify the reasoning and retrieval capabilities of LLMs.

 ### Out-of-Scope Use

 <!-- This section addresses misuse, malicious use, and uses that the dataset will not work well for. -->

-[More Information Needed]
+PhantomWiki is not suitable for training LLMs.

 ## Dataset Structure